ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

 -------------------
 This has a non-trivial implementation burden, supporting a new meaning of type signature and requiring a new type-equivalence check.
 The new types will probably also necessitate inventing new wrappers to swizzle the type.
+(That is, the new types would be assigned to new internal top-level definitions which would delegate to the real, original identifier.
+This would add to the implementation complexity but should be completely transparent to users.)

 Alternatives
 ------------